-Through choosing which microbes to favor through diet, probiotics, and more – it appears possible support glycemic control and improve treatments for people who are diabetic.
+Through choosing which microbes to favor through diet, probiotics, and more – it appears possible support glycemic control and improves treatments for people who are diabetic.

 Second, researchers have found vitamin D plays a functional role in maintaining glucose tolerance through improving insulin sensitivity and modulating secretion.
-One study even found vitamin D supplementation was enough to reduce insulin resistance.
+One study found vitamin D supplementation may reduce insulin resistance.

-I believe vitamin D is so important, I wrote a four part series on it.
+I believe vitamin D has health roles all over the body, I wrote a four-part series on it.
 Make sure you’re getting enough sunshine or supplementing.

 Vitamin D, Sleep Apnea, Gut Health, and Diabetes